-A sleeping bag temperature rating is the manufacturer’s "best guess" how warm the bag is for the "average person."
-They arrive at a rating by giving bags to testers or employees, who then test the bags in various environmental conditions or in an "ice box."
+Less than ten years ago, a sleeping bag temperature rating was the manufacturer’s “best guess” how warm the bag was for the “average person.”
+They arrived at this rating by giving bags to testers or employees, who then tested the bags in various environmental conditions or in an “ice box.”

 So what are hot and cold sleepers?
 The best way to understand the concept is to use sleeping at home in your bed as an example, in a house heated to 65 degrees.